ThomasKhieu/Python-CustomerInsights/README.md

 ![](piano.gif)

-How many gif can we put in a single README
+How many gifs can I put in a single README